AIHubForScience/MaterialScienceExplorer/README.md

 ## Dataset
 Dataset used in this study is available [here](Link), and unzip in your own directory.

-- mat_abstract.txt: Abstract of materials science literature used in this study, which is published between 2017 and 2021.
+- mat_abstract.txt : Abstract of materials science literature used in this study, which is published between 2017 and 2021.

-- mat_bib.txt: Bibliographic information of the collected papers.
+- mat_bib.txt : Bibliographic information of the collected papers.

 ## Requirements
 Our experiment setting is as follows: